stschulte/puppet-nimsoft/README.md

 is like a container and describes one system identifier.
 Each landscape can consist of one or more systems).
-If you are familiar with the `sapbasis_agentil` probe interface, a landscape represents the first hierarchy level inside the configuratio GUI.
+If you are familiar with the `sapbasis_agentil` probe interface, a landscape represents the first hierarchy level inside the configuration GUI.

     agentil_landscape { 'sapdev.example.com'
       ensure      => present,